 India proudly holds the third position in the list of startup hubs.
 India has encouraged 4200 start-ups in the country.
 And, the total revenue of this sector is USD 130 Million.

 With the help of Make in India, this sector has witnessed the highest growth since last five years in 2015.
 The sector has registered approximately 13.5% growth.

 The social, mobility, analytics and cloud market (SMAC) holds 1, 50,000 employees.
 The government is expecting the growth of SMAC market up to USD 225 Billion by 2020.

 The aim of the government for investing in this sector is to make India, a technology driven country.
 The Digital India campaign of the government focuses on providing mobile connectivity throughout the country, making every government process technological, and e-delivery of citizen services.

 If everything goes right, then very soon, India will be a country of technology.
-With the development in IT sector, employment opportunities will raise, and the people will become more knowledgeable to the technology.
+With the development in IT sector, employment opportunities will rise, and the people will become more knowledgeable about the technology.